opensafely/documentation/docs/releasing-files.md

     * Any previously-applied redactions from previously-run actions will need to be reapplied &mdash; these will be easy to spot in GitHub desktop, and you can choose to simply not commit any files if the redacted version will be identical between the previous and current runs.
 8. Only once you're satisfied that the outputs are safe to release, run `osrelease <github_remote_https_url>` (e.g. `osrelease https://github.com/opensafely/my-amazing-research`) and follow the instructions.

-Once finished, any files you have committed locally will be visible on the `release-candidates` branch on your repo (e.g., `https://github.com/opensafely/my-amazing-research/tree/release-candidates`).
+Once finished, any files you have committed locally will be visible in the `released_ouputs` folder on the `release-candidates` branch on your repo (e.g., `https://github.com/opensafely/my-amazing-research/tree/release-candidates`).
 This branch won't contain any of the intermediate git history, just the state of the redaction repo when you ran the `osrelease` command.

 You can merge the `released-candidates` branch onto another branch by creating a pull request.